 Bad marketing leaves you looking back at your campaigns wondering why you aren’t seeing a spike in website traffic, phone calls and emails.

-Bad marketing leaves you wondering what went wrong and why.
+It leaves you wondering what went wrong and why.

 Bad marketing makes you believe that “Marketing is a Waste of Money.”